Space Shuttle Discovery lands safely

 You might also be interested in:

-Astronauts Mark Lee and Steve Smith of the space shuttle Discovery completed their fifth and last spacewalk in the repair of the Hubble Space Telescope (HST).
-The spacewalk lasted 5 hours, 17 minutes....more
+Astronauts Mark Lee and Steve Smith of the space shuttle Discovery completed their fifth and last spacewalk in the repair of the Hubble Space Telescope.
+The spacewalk lasted 5 hours, 17 minutes.
+Now that...more

 The Discovery Space Shuttle is scheduled to land at 1:48 am EST on Friday, February 21, at Kennedy Space Center (KSC) in Cape Canaveral, Florida.
 This will be only the fourth time that a nighttime landing...more